joshuaroy873/NR-Scope-nrOccupancy/README.md

 NR-Scope
 ========

 NR-Scope is a telemtry tool that decodes the DCI, SIBs and RACH information from a 5G SA base station and it's published in CoNEXT 2024, please check our [paper](https://doi.org/10.1145/3680121.3697808)!
-And please cite our tool if you use this tool!
+And please cite our paper if you use this tool!

 ```
 @inproceedings{wan_nrscope_2024,